Vilkaviškis: History

-Shortly after the outbreak of World War II the control of the area fell to the Soviets, between 1940 and 1941, on the basis of the Molotov-Ribbentrop pact.
-In 1941 Nazi Germany attacked the Soviet Union, invaded Lithuania, and occupied the town.
-Between June and September 1941, the Germans, along with Lithuanian collaborators, destroyed almost all the houses in the town and murdered more than 3,000 people, most of them Jews.
+Shortly after the outbreak of World War II, the control of the area fell to the Soviets, between 1940 and 1941, on the basis of the Molotov–Ribbentrop pact.
+In 1941, Nazi Germany attacked the Soviet Union, invaded Lithuania, and occupied the city.
+Between June and September 1941, the Germans, along with Lithuanian collaborators, destroyed almost all the houses in the city and murdered more than 3,000 people, most of them Jews.
 Many of the males were shot on 28 July, and the women and children following on the Fast of Gedalia on 24 September.
 In March 1942, several Polish priests were imprisoned in the local seminary by the Germans, and then eventually deported to other camps in December 1942 (see Nazi persecution of the Catholic Church in Poland).

-The city was the scene of a successful counter-attack by the German Panzer-Grenadier-Division Großdeutschland in the autumn of 1944 and the aftermath of the fighting was the scene of several propaganda photographs in which the name of the town was prominently featured.
-The town was captured by the Red Army in August 1944.
+The city was the scene of a successful counter-attack by the German Panzer-Grenadier-Division Großdeutschland in the autumn of 1944, and the aftermath of the fighting was the scene of several propaganda photographs in which the name of the city was prominently featured.
+The city was captured by the Red Army in August 1944.
 After the war, it was part of the Lithuanian SSR within the Soviet Union.

-When Lithuania regained its independence in 1991, the town became the capital of the newly established Vilkaviškis district municipality.
+When Lithuania regained its independence in 1991, the city became the capital of the newly established Vilkaviškis district municipality.
+The Vilkaviškis Priest Seminary was restored by the Bishop Juozas Žemaitis in 1999 and operated until 2005, when its clerics were transferred to the Kaunas Priest Seminary.
+In the late 20th century, the Curia of the Roman Catholic Diocese of Vilkaviškis was moved to Marijampolė.

 In 2020, Vilkaviškis won the Lithuania Village Flower Show, as voted by the board of Pakruojis Manor.